jiarongtsai/github-repository-list/README.md

 ### Optional

 1. Deploy on [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteHosting.html)  ([Demo link](http://www.github-repository-list.link/)).
 2. Prevent re-fetching data by storing in a **useState**.
 3. Handle UI Stack(Error, Empty, and Loading) with **custom hooks**.

 ### Feature Improvement
 1. Split the data-fetching function into reusable hooks.
-2. Re-thinking the method to implement infinity scroll.
-(Easy to re-fetching with the same condition currently.)

 ## Install